cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Click on the next sub tab ***Customize***

-    This allows to reconfigure certain settings inside the virtual machine.
+    This allows to reconfigure certain settings inside the Virtual Machine.
 For the purpose of this lab, we keep them all empty

 1. Click on the last sub tab ***Schedule***

     This allows us to delay provisioning to a later time, for example during the night or off hours.
 We can also set a retirement date.
-After notifying the user and allowing him or her to extend the lifespan of the virtual machine, retirement will shutdown and, by default, delete the virtual machine.
+After notifying the user and allowing him or her to extend the lifespan of the Virtual Machine, retirement will shutdown and, by default, delete the Virtual Machine.

     For the purpose of the lab, we keep these settings unchanged.